Veritable Quandary

 Defunct restaurant in Portland, Oregon, U.S.

 Veritable Quandary, sometimes abbreviated as V.Q. or VQ, was a popular restaurant in downtown Portland, Oregon, United States.
 It was established in 1971.

 Description and history

 The restaurant, established in 1971, featured a "market-driven" menu that changed based on products made available by local farmers.
 Its wine list included 35 varieties by the glass and more than 200 bottled selections; wines from around the world were available, though Veritable Quandary focused more on regional varieties.

 In 2014, news outlets reported that Veritable Quandary employed 70–75 people and had an annual payroll of $1.5–1.7 million.
 Land adjacent to the restaurant was being considered as the site of a new Multnomah County courthouse.

 The restaurant closed on September 30, 2016.
+The reason the restaurant was closed is because the city wanted the property for a new courthouse.
+The city opened the Multnomah County Courthouse on October 5, 2020.